 Measurement accuracy and measurement code

-- Detecting and limiting the generated reactive power
+- Identifying and limiting the generated reactive power.

 standards and references kWh meters